PlatinumPlat/Sophia-s-Space/devlog.md

 In the #about section, I also added a NOW page to showcase what I am doing/learning/interested in currently regarding STEM, Blogging, and Athletics.

+In the #projects page, I fixed a bug as one of my images which wasn't showing on the website.

-I attached a colourful image showing all of my changes!
+I have attached a colourful image showing all of my changes!

+# 2

+Hey!
+Today I made a couple of small updates :)

+In the #about section, I added my languages (not programming languages, spoken languages) and details on my fluency.
+I also added a skill bar that showed the percentage of mastery for each language in order to contribute to user interactivity.

+In the #contact section, I added a tiny spinner to further improve user interactivity!
+I used html, css, and javascript to animate it.

+Attached is proof of my updates!